This is the multi-page printable view of this section. Click here to print.

 To clone a step, follow these steps:

-4. Click the Clone button.
+5. Click the Create copy button.

 Delete a step